GaurangBharadava/Ethernaut/README.md

 12. Privacy:
 -In this challenge i have to unloack the  functionality of the contract, for that i have to read data from the blockchain and boom you know that we can read data from the blockchain and etc. So i used that property.

+13. GatekeeperOne:
+-In this challange also i have to gain access or you can say i have to enter in conrtact.
+But the funds was such diffrent for that.
+I have to perfomt many checks and do some mathematics to creck the logic.

+14. GatekeeperTwo:
+-It is simmiler to GatekeeperTwo, but the logic was diffrent.